Reviews

 Medium ruby red hue.
 Plush and inviting nose of black cherry and cola spices.
 Mouth fills with dark cherry, there’s layers of anise and cinnamon spices, hints of clove as it runs along.
 Great length, everything has intensity and concentration yet never sits heavy with both acid and tannins in harmony along the flow to a very long and precise finish.

-Reviewed by Stuart Knox
+93 Points by Stuart Knox

 The Paringa Single Vineyard Shiraz 2021